Parks and Recreation

 For GPS directions, the address is 161 W. Waushara Street, Berlin, WI 54923

-From East: come into Berlin on Hwy 91 go right on Wisconsin St. to Waushara, left on Waushara.
-Waushara dead ends into campground.
+From Oshkosh: come into Berlin on Hwy91/Broadway, go north on N. Wisconsin St., then west on W. Waushara St. which dead ends into the campground.

 Forestry